Semiconductor Manufacturing International Corporation (SMICY) Management on Q3 2020 Results - Earnings Call Transcript

 Operator

-I would like to hand the call back to Ms. Gao for closing remarks.
+[Foreign Language] I would like to hand the call back to Ms. Gao for closing remarks.

 Guo Guangli

-In closing, we will like to thank everyone who participated in today's call.
+[Interpreted] In closing, we would like to thank everyone who participated in today's call.
 And again, thank all of you for your trust and support.
 Thank you.

 Operator